DrShaoGang/ILS_NLP/README.md

 permalink: /:path/
 seo:
   type: Course
-  name: Just the Class
+  name: Intro to Natural Langauge Processing (NLP)
 ---

-# Just the Class
+# Intro to Natural Langauge Processing (NLP)

 Just the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
 In addition to serving plain web pages and files, it provides a boilerplate for: